Alisa Camplin: Salt Lake City 2002

 Alisa competed at the Olympics against doctors' advice—she had injured herself after being caught by a headwind in training a few weeks before.
 At the time, she was told she had bone bruising, it was not until she was examined by doctors in Salt Lake that she discovered both her ankles were fractured.
 The doctors were amazed that she was walking, let alone planning to jump.

 Jacqui Cooper injured her knee in practice a week before the games.
 Alisa was so nervous she did not eat dinner the night before the final.
 Camplin performed a pair of triple-twisting, double backflip jumps to win the event.

 Her family had been told to stay home by the athlete because she did not want distractions in the crowd, but her mother and younger sister Georgina defied her, watching her from behind a large Australian flag.

-Camplin said that Steven Bradbury's recent win in short track made things easier for her: "When he came through, it almost pleased me that I didn't have to go out and do this," she said.
-"I knew that was a big thing my nation was trying to chase.
-When Steven did it, I was like, 'Good, I don't have the weight of the nation on my shoulders.'"

 Camplin's gold was celebrated by Australia Post issuing a 45-cent stamp of her.
 Her stamp was issued on 22 February, four days after her victory.
 She received A$20,000 for the use of her image.
 Camplin was delighted, saying "For us to be put in with the summer Olympians who had their stamps and the previous 39 sporting legends who’ve had their stamps is amazing."

 Turin 2006

 In her preparations for the Turin Winter Olympics, Camplin incurred a serious knee injury in October 2005, requiring a knee reconstruction.
 To speed the healing process, she used the relatively uncommon practice of using donor tissue in the knee, and returned to limited training only 11 weeks after the surgery.
 She finished fourth at a World Cup event in Lake Placid to secure her place in the team.

 On 22 February, in a night competition that was marked by a thick fog that disturbed competitions to an extent, Camplin registered a score of 94.99 in her first jump, the fourth best.
 In the second jump, she received a 96.40, which temporarily placed her second, a silver medal.
 She was, however, eventually dislodged by China's Li Nina, finishing third behind Switzerland's Evelyne Leu, who won the event, and Nina, who took silver.
 She also benefited from the unexpected fall of China's Xinxin Guo, who had received the highest score in the first jump and was expected to secure a place in the Olympic podium—at which time Camplin, who was already third then, would have gone out of the medal zone.

-She was selected to be the Australian flag-bearer at the Opening Ceremony.
+She was the Australian flag-bearer at the Opening Ceremony.